Promo code SPRING2022 will be automatically applied at checkout!

 This often shows itself in the disruption of our eating patterns.
 For example, in one 2001 study, 59 premenopausal women were exposed to a stress session and a control session on different days.

-Researchers found that the women consumed more calories on the stress day than on the control day.
-The hormones involved in our stress responses can influence our appetites, our ability to be satiated, and even our food choices.
+Researchers found that almost 60% of the participants exposed to stress tended to consume unhealthy foods, particularly sweets.
+The hormones involved in our stress responses can influence our appetites, satiety, and even our food choices.

 Undereating